Automatic tuning in Azure SQL Database and Azure SQL Managed Instance

 Enable automatic tuning

-- You enable automatic tuning for Azure SQL Database in the Azure portal or by using the ALTER DATABASE T-SQL statement.
+- Azure SQL Database: Enable automatic tuning in the Azure portal or by using the ALTER DATABASE T-SQL statement.

-- You enable automatic tuning for Azure SQL Managed Instance by using the ALTER DATABASE T-SQL statement.
+- Azure SQL Managed Instance: Enable automatic tuning by using the ALTER DATABASE T-SQL statement.

 Automatic tuning options